apache/servicecomb-pack/alpha/README.md

 # alpha-server

 The alpha-server works as the pack leader to keep the consistency of transactions.
-For more information, see [saga pack design](https://github.com/apache/servicecomb-saga/blob/master/docs/design.md)
+For more information, see [pack design](https://github.com/apache/servicecomb-pack/blob/master/docs/design.md)

 ## Build and Run